 Feedback from carers who have attended in the past has been overwhelmingly positive.
-Two example from past series:
+Three example from past series:

 “Jenny has the ability to instill confidence and a belief that there is light at the end of what is a long, narrow, dark tunnel, which we can only reach when we accept that we can guide our loved ones but not solve their problems for them.
 There was a range of different caring scenarios that Jenny had to cater for in our group but the common theme was our wanting help, and Jenny’s guidance and inspiration was felt and appreciated by everyone there.
 My thoughts have turned to the session time & time again.
 I definitely had a eureka moment in that is not about how quickly I want or I think my daughter should recover but about the right rate of recovery for her – and by coincidence she asked me this evening why she wasn’t seeing a faster rate of weight restoration whilst she was eating so much more & I was able to explain the increased metabolic rate and we chatted through your earlier email about the challenges of refeeding!”

 “Being in such a warm, relaxed and open environment with people going through such a spectrum of experiences that all shared a common thread was quite humbling.
 My older daughter’s openness about her recovery from her bulimia was inspirational and gave such hope – as did hearing about your son’s incredible recovery.
 I’ve already seen my stopping to really listen rather than my talking has made a difference to my younger daughter today too!
 Whilst I know it is important to take each day as it comes but this evening, I feel optimistic that all will be as it is meant to be.
 Thank you so so much – you give of yourself to so many of us, but like a ripple in a pond, the impact of your help reaches so far and is felt by so many.”